timothyf/resume-builder/README.md

         You can put Markdown in here [like this](http://daringfireball.net/projects/markdown/).
 ```

-You can preview your changes via `http://resume.dev/` if using Pow or `http://localhost:4567/` otherwise.
+You can preview your resume at `http://localhost:4567/`

     bundle exec middleman build